cybertraining-dsc/su21-reu-378/project/index.md

 ## 4. Proposed Methodology

-### 4.1.
 Convolutional Neural Network (CNN)

 This project utilizes a Convolution Neural Network (CNN) to develop a program that can be used to detect the presence of Autism in children from a facial image analysis.
 If successful this program can be used an inexpensive method to detect Autism in children at its early stages.
 We believed that a CNN model would be the best way create this program because of its little dependence on preprocessing data.
 A Convolutional Neural Network was also used becuase of its ability to take in an image and assign importance to, and identify diferent objects within the image.
 CNN also has very high accuracy when dealing with image recognition.
 The dataset used contains 1269 training images that were used to train this Convolution Neural Network model.
-The architecture of this model can be seen in Image 3.
+The architecture of this model can be seen in Figure 3.

-- [ ] Add more about CNN.

-### 4.2.
-Architecture

-**Image 3:** Architecture of utilized Convolutional Neural Network Model.

 ![CNN Architecture](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-378/main/project/images/CNN%20Architecture.png)

+**Figure 3:** Architecture of utilized Convolutional Neural Network Model.

 ## 5. Results

 The results of this project is estimated by affectability and accuracy by utilizing the Confusion Matrix CNN.
 The results also rely on how correct and precise the model was trained.
 This model was created to explore the possibility of detecting Autism in children at its early stage, using a facial image analysis.
 A deep learning algorithm was used to develop this inexpensive, but accurate method to detect Autism in children.
 A Convolutional Neural Network (CNN) classifier was used to create this model, to recieve an accuracy of 95% or higher.
 For this CNN model we utilized max pooling and Rectified Linear Unit (ReLU), with two epochs.
 This resulted in an accuracy of 71%.
-These results can be seen below.

-**Image 4:** Results after Execution.
+These results can be seen below in Figure 4.
+Figure 5 displays some of the images that were classified and labeled correctly (right) and the others that were labeled incorrectly (left).

 ![Results after Execution](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-378/main/project/images/Training%20and%20Validation%20Loss%20and%20Accuracy%20(3).png)

+**Figure 4:** Results after Execution.

 validation loss: 57% - validation accuracy: 68% - training loss: 55% - training accuracy: 71%

-Image 5 displays some of the images that were classified and labeled correctly (right) and the others that were labeled incorrectly (left).

-**Image 5:** Correct Labels and Incorrect Labels.

 ![Correct and Incorrect Labels](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-378/main/project/images/Labels.png)

-**Image 6:** Confusion Matrix CNN.
+**Figure 5:** Correct Labels and Incorrect Labels.

 ![Confusion Matrix CNN](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-378/main/project/images/Confusion%20Matrix%20CNN.png)

+**Figure 6:** Confusion Matrix CNN.

 ## 6. Benchmark